-The goals of helping someone with dementia in the home environment are to:
+The goals of helping someone with dementia in the home are to:

 Hearing aids, glasses, or cataract surgery may be needed if the person has problems involving these senses.

-Some improvement may occur for short periods of time, but the disorder will generally get worse over time.
+Some improvement may occur for short periods, but the disorder will generally get worse over time.